jackmakiyama/action-splitsh/README.md

 Documentation
 -------------

-It's primary use is to create a split branch and push it to the parent.
+Its primary use is to create a split branch and push it to the parent.

 The action requires the following inputs:

 Key                | Description
 ------------------ | -----------------------------------------------------------
-`split` *          | Subtree repository name (including owner) `split_deploy_key` | A public key part of a Deploy Key on the split repository `split_branch`     | Branch name to split `split_prefix`     | The directory to perform the split on `split_only_if`    | (`0`, `1` or repository name, default `1`) Pushes only if the origin is this, or `1`
+`split` *          | Subtree repository name (including owner) `split_deploy_key` | The private key part of a Deploy Key on the split repository `split_branch`     | Branch name to split `split_prefix`     | The directory to perform the split on `split_only_if`    | (`0`, `1` or repository name, default `1`) Pushes only if the origin is this, or `1`